eduardz1/Bachelor-Thesis/chapters/overview-of-the-greenhouse.typ

   / Pots: each pot has one capacitive soil moisture sensor used to measure the
     moisture of the soil.

-  / Plants: a `Raspberry Pi Camera Module v2 NoIR` is used to take pictures of the
+  / Plants: one `Raspberry Pi Camera Module v2` `NoIR` is used to take pictures of the
     plants and measure their growth by calculating the `NDVI` (see @ndvi).
   #set par(justify: true, first-line-indent: 1em)